IBM-Bluemix-Docs/va/va_index.md

     For example:

     -   If your container is decoupled from data that it computes, you can stop the container and delete it, make the required changes to the image, and redeploy, with no data loss.
-    -   You can use an {{site.data.keyword.Bluemix_notm}} service to assist, such as [Delivery Pipeline](../ContinuousDelivery/pipeline_about.html), with updating the vulnerable container instance.
+    -   You can use an {{site.data.keyword.Bluemix_notm}} service to assist, such as [Delivery Pipeline](/docs/services/ContinuousDelivery/pipeline_about.html#deliverypipeline_about), with updating the vulnerable container instance.
     -   In a microservices architecture, you might route traffic to another container instance while you fix security or configuration issues, and push the new image in a red/black deployment.

 5. If it's not possible to fix the issue now, you can exempt the issue in your policy settings, which prevents the issue from blocking the deployment of the container.
-To exempt the issue, click the **open and close list of options** icon and click **Create Exemption**.
+To exempt the issue, click the **open and close list of options** icon and click **Create Exemption**, see [Setting organizational exemption policies](#va_managing_policy).

 6. Fix the problems that are described in the **Security** report, and rebuild the image or redeploy the container according to the method you chose.
-Some issues in the Dockerfile can be resolved by using the code that is provided in [Resolving problems in images](/docs/services/va/va_index.html#va_report).
+Some issues in the Dockerfile can be resolved by using the code that is provided in [Resolving common problems in images](#va_report).

 ## Resolving common problems in images